-Alaska West has a private charter flight, operated by Ravn Air.
+Alaska West has a private charter flight, operated by Trans Northern.
 Guests fly from Anchorage to Quinhagak.
-The flights from Anchorage to Quinhagak cost, approximately, $850.00 USD per person, round trip.
+The flights from Anchorage to Quinhagak cost approximately, $1,100.00 USD per person, round trip.

 Booking Flights to the Lodge:

-There is room on these flights for all of the lodge guests - Ravn specifically holds space on the flights for all lodge guests.
-If you have confirmed your spot on the flight with us at Alaska West, you do not need to contact Ravn at all prior to your trip.
+There is room on these flights for all of the lodge guests - Trans Northern specifically holds space on the flights for all lodge guests.
+If you have confirmed your spot with us at Alaska West, you do not need to contact Trans Northern at all prior to your trip.
 We will add this cost to your billing documents.

 These flights leave Anchorage at 8:00 am on Sunday – see below for the check-in procedure.
 The return flight from Quinhagak to Anchorage is scheduled to arrive in Anchorage at 12:30 pm on Sunday, weather permitting.
 Guests leaving Alaska West on this charter should schedule their connecting flights to leave Anchorage any time after 7:00 pm.

-Guests headed to Alaska West must check in at the Ravn Air ticket counter on the 2nd level of the South Terminal no later than 8:00 am.
-Ravn Air ticket agents will have a manifest for the Alaska West charter flight.
-Bags will be checked at the ticket counter – we request that travelers arrive with no more than 70 pounds of baggage for the flight to camp.
-Ticketed passengers will be directed to the appropriate departure gate in the downstairs A concourse.
+Guests headed to Alaska West must check in at the Trans Northern ticket counter on the 2nd (Baggage Claim) level of the South Terminal no later than 7:00 am.
+Trans Northern gate agents will have a manifest for the Alaska West charter flight.
+Bags will be checked at this (L2) counter – we request that travelers arrive with no more than 60 pounds of baggage for the flight to camp.

 Quinhagak to Alaska West: